-The second step consists in detecting local extrema using the two identification methods.
+Each chart pattern can be characterized by a sequence of local extrema, that is by a sequence of alternate maxima and minima.
+Two methods are used to detect local extrema.
 The first method, largely used in the literature, is based on close prices, i.e. prices which take place at the end of each time interval.
 The second method, which is one of the contribution of this paper to the literature, is built on the highest and the lowest prices in the same time intervals.
 We examine the usefulness of using high and low prices in the identification process of chart patterns.
-Taking into account these prices is more similar to practice.
-Indeed, chartist dealers use bar or candlestick chart to build their technical trading rules.
-Moreover, Fiess and MacDonald (2002) show that high and low prices carry useful information about the level of future exchange rates.
+Taking these prices into account is more in line with practice as dealers use bars or candlestick charts to build their technical trading rules.4 Moreover, Fiess and MacDonald (2002) show that high and low prices carry useful information about the level of future exchange rates.